anic17/Newtrodit-LCL/README.md

 When running Newtrodit on linux you require any semi-modern terminal emulator, and a shell supporting VT520 or DECSCUSR sequences.
 For some features, you also require a POSIX compilent system (which most linux distro's are).

 A list of tested Linux terminals on the three most popular shells can be found below
-###### NOTE: when Newtrodit actully works on Linux I'll fill this out
 | _Tested terminals_ | **BASH 5.1** | **ZSH 5.8** | **FISH 3.1** |
 |--------------------|:------------:|:-----------:|:------------:|
 | GNOME Terminal     |       x      |      x      |       x      |